Gunther

 According to the Nibelungenlied (1859) by Peter von Cornelius, Gunther orders Hagen to drop the hoard into the Rhine.

-Gundaharius or Gundahar (died 437), better known by his legendary names Gunther (Gunther) or Gunnar (Gunnarr), was a historical King of the Burgundians in the early 5th century.
+Gundaharius or Gundahar or Gunther (Gunther), was a historical King of the Burgundians in the early 5th century.
 Gundahar is attested as ruling his people shortly after they crossed the Rhine into Roman Gaul.
 He was involved in the campaigns of the failed Roman usurper Jovinus before the latter's defeat, after which he was settled on the left bank of the Rhine as a Roman ally.
 In 436, Gundahar launched an attack from his kingdom on the Roman province of Belgica Prima.
 He was defeated by the Roman general Flavius Aetius, who destroyed Gundahar's kingdom with the help of Hunnish mercenaries the following year, resulting in Gundahar's death.

 The historical Gundahar's death became the basis for a tradition in Germanic heroic legend in which the legendary Gunther met his death at the court of Attila the Hun (Etzel/Atli).
 The character also became attached to other legends: most notably he is associated with Siegfried/Sigurd and Brunhild, and is implicated in Sigurd's murder.
 He also appears as an adversary in the legend of Walter of Aquitaine.
 It is generally assumed that Gunther's involvement in these other legends, in which he plays a secondary or antagonistic role, is a later development.
 Gunther's importance in the story of the destruction of the Burgundians also waned with time.

 Gunther appears as a legendary character in Latin, Middle High German, Old Norse, and Old English texts, as well as in various pictorial depictions from Scandinavia.
-Most significantly, he plays a role in the German Nibelungenlied, the medieval Latin Waltharius, and the Old Norse Poetic Edda and Völsunga saga.
+Most significantly, he plays a role in the German Nibelungenlied, the medieval Latin Waltharius, and his counter part Gunnarr in the Old Norse Poetic Edda and Völsunga saga.
 He also plays an important role in Richard Wagner's operatic Ring cycle, which is based on the medieval legends of Sigurd.

 Etymology

 The first element of Gunther's name is Proto-Germanic *gunþ-, meaning war or conflict.
 The second element is Proto-Germanic *-hari, meaning army.

 The name of the historical Gundahar is attested in the primary sources as Latin Gundaharius or Gundicharius and Greek Γυντιάριος (Gyntiarios).
-Medieval Latin gives the name of the legendary figure as Guntharius, while Anglo-Saxon has Gūðhere, Old Norse has Gunnarr, and Middle High German has Gunther.
+Medieval Latin gives the name of the legendary figure as Guntharius, while Anglo-Saxon has Gūðhereand Middle High German has Gunther.